nprasad2021/food_hacks/README.md

 ```
 where $VAR is an integer between 0 and 11 indicated type of net and dataset to use.

-To run the web-app, run:
+To open the web-app, run:

 ```
 cd keras-flask-webapp
 python app.py
 ```

-Navigate to the web-page, and you can now use the model!
+Navigate to the web-page, and play around!

 ## Image Scraping